mdb1710/vueportfolio/src/posts/#CodeComposer/every-day-has-a-sun.md

-# Without The Rain
+# Every Day Has A Sun

-## February 20, 2020
+## February 21, 2020

 One week until my birthday so BirthWeek 2020 will be happening soon...

-### Song: Without The Rain
+### Song: Every Day Has A Sun

-### Artist: Ladae
+### Artist: Shomani

-### Album: The Moment
+### Album: Every Day Has A Sun

-### Release Year: 1993
+### Release Year: 1991

-I understand that rain is part of the 'circle of life' but it ruins so many plans.
-I mean both the literal rain and the figurative rain.
-Keeping up with tasks in the dev world is very different that in marketing and I'm still learning that.
-However my biggest stumbling block was solved this morning so I'm feeling sunny despite the rain.
+The sun finally came out on Friday and I was able to visit the Google Atlanta headquarters for the first time.
+It was an awesome all day experience learning about NgRx and seeing a glimpse of how the big G works.
+I get now why people would want to work at a big tech company.

-I finally get the hype of Docker.
-I do need to learn more before I really use it but I do get it.
+I got to go to the NgRx workshop for free and it was a lot of information but I was so inspired about Angular and NgRx after I was done.
+The only negative was that it was an all day workshop so I didn't do much else for the day.
+It was worth it.

 ### What I'm Working On